Update: North Memorial Health no longer offers serology antibody testing.

 North Memorial Health continues its commitment to keeping the members of our community safe and healthy, especially during the time of COVID-19.
 This commitment includes maintaining easy access to COVID-19 testing within hospitals, clinics, and at our drive-thru and walk-up test sites.
-Testing has been available since May for customers who think they have been exposed to COVID-19 or are experiencing symptoms.
+Testing has been available since May for patients who think they have been exposed to COVID-19 or are experiencing symptoms.
 In addition, North Memorial Health has now introduced a new blood test that looks for antibodies that may be present due to a previous COVID-19 infection.

 Accurate, readily available testing for COVID-19 is an important tool in fighting the spread of infection throughout our communities.
 But knowing when to get a test – and which test you may need can be confusing.
 For answers to common questions about COVID-19 testing, once again we turn to The Good Doctor – Dr. J. Kevin Croston, CEO of North Memorial Health.